2014 pro-Russian unrest in Ukraine: Background

 After the 2004 Orange Revolution, Russia launched a decade-long effort to restore its political influence in Ukraine by playing on existing domestic fault lines and undermining the central government.

-Despite a crackdown on political opponents in 2011-12 (including the arrest and imprisonment of two popular pro-European leaders and including a tightening of personal freedoms), the Verkhovna Rada (Ukrainian parliament) agreed in early 2013 to work towards fulfilling the requirements for joining the European Union, including legislative reform, protecting human rights, and releasing political prisoners.
+Despite a crackdown on political opponents in 2011–12 (including the arrest and imprisonment of two popular pro-European leaders and including a tightening of personal freedoms), the Verkhovna Rada (Ukrainian parliament) agreed in early 2013 to work towards fulfilling the requirements for joining the European Union, including legislative reform, protecting human rights, and releasing political prisoners.
 In response, Russia started pressuring Ukraine in August 2013 by applying customs regulations on imports from the country, which culminated on 14 August 2013 with the Russian Custom Service halting goods coming from Ukraine.
 This prompted politicians and others to view the move as the start of a trade war against Ukraine to prevent Ukraine from signing a trade agreement with the European Union.

-Ukraine was then gridlocked by unrest when President Viktor Yanukovych refused to sign an association agreement with the European Union on 21 November 2013.
-An organized political movement known as 'Euromaidan' demanded closer ties with the European Union and the ousting of Yanukovych.
-This movement was ultimately successful, culminating in the February 2014 revolution, which forced Yanukovych and his government to resign.
-However, some people in largely Russophone eastern and southern Ukraine, the traditional bases of support for Yanukovych and his Party of the Regions, did not approve of the revolution, expressing their support for Russia instead.
+When president Viktor Yanukovych refused to sign an association agreement with the European Union on 21 November 2013, a protest movement dubbed Euromaidan soon developed into the largest democratic mass movement in Europe since 1989, culminating in the Revolution of Dignity, which removed Yanukovych from power following a majority vote in the Verkhovna Rada and led to the dismissal of his government.

+Some people in largely Russophone Donbas, the traditional base of support for Yanukovych and his Party of the Regions, did not approve of the revolution, expressing their support for Russia instead.
+Historian William Jay Risch notes the spread of rumors aimed against the new Ukrainian government spread on TV and social media by local elites and Russian state media in Donbas.
+Russia actively supported the separatism in Ukraine, including using its high-level actors, such as Kremlin advisers Vladislav Surkov and Sergey Glazyev, who organized some of the pro-Russian protests.

 The attendees of pro-Russian protests included Russian citizens from across the border who came to support the efforts of pro-Russian activists in Ukraine.
-Donetsk oblast governor Serhiy Taruta said that rallies in Donetsk included ex-convicts and others who travelled from Crimea.
-Ukraine's police and border guards denied entry to more than 8,200 Russians between 4 and 25 March.
-On 27 March, National Security and Defence Council Secretary Andriy Parubiy said that between 500 and 700 Russians were being denied entry daily.
+Donetsk Oblast governor Serhiy Taruta said that rallies in Donetsk included ex-convicts and others who travelled from Crimea.
+Ukraine's police and border guards denied entry to more than 8,200 Russians between 4 and 25 March 2014.
+On 27 March 2014, National Security and Defence Council Secretary Andriy Parubiy said that between 500 and 700 Russians were being denied entry daily.

-Russia alleged that Ukraine's 2014 unrest was manipulated by the United States via proxy methods.
-Yanukovych had resisted economic reforms required by the IMF to make Ukraine more attractive to investors, and Russian government officials asserted that anti-Yanukovych opinion was fomented by the American National Endowment for Democracy.
-The interim government led by Oleksandr Turchynov then proceeded with the previously denied reforms, receiving a $14 billion loan from the IMF and extra funding via USAID.